andriyko/sublime-robot-framework-assistant/README.md

 `testcase_scanner` - defines parser to use for currently opened '.txt' or '.robot' file.

-An example of *scanners.json* file:
+An example of scanners configuration:

 ```
 {